Can You Eat Potatoes on the Candida Diet?

 ❌ You’re experiencing active symptoms such as bloating, thrush, digestive discomfort, or intense sugar cravings

-❌ You’re in the first few weeks of a strict Candida cleanse
+❌ You’re in the first few weeks of a strict Candida-friendly eating pattern

 ❌ You notice symptoms worsen after eating starchy foods